cybalex/oauth_server/README.md

 ```

 On production environment oauth server should share user, access_token, auth_code, client and refresh_token tables with
-other parts of application, where access token will be used.
+other parts of application, where access token is used.

 ToDo
 ----